ChrisJamesShevlin/MYSQL-Connector/README.md

         print('MySQL connection is closed')
 ```

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.

----

 Feel free to contribute to this repository by opening an issue or submitting a pull request if you have suggestions or improvements.